 And brothers should try to make a gift by themselves.
 A self-made gift can speak emotions better than a self-made gift.
 This would surely be a gift that is above and beyond a formality; as they’re like souvenirs of the beautiful bond that siblings share.
 If you are not much of a creative person, even a simple greeting card can do the magic.

 Raksha Bandhan is not just a festival but it’s a fun-filled day of a warm get together and creating memories.
 So, this year, those who are together, celebrate Raksha Bandhan by staying safe with your siblings, play fun games, exchange gifts, click pictures and spend quality time.
 Those who far away send rakhi online and follow the Shubh Muhurat time.
-Don’t forget to Stay Safe!
-Stay sanitized! and Stay smiling!
+Stay smiling!
 Happy Raksha Bandhan!